Hvaheterdu/Games/Hangman/README.md

 ## How to run

-Download/Clone the repo and enter the src folder and type
+Download/Clone the repo, enter the src folder and type

 ```
 $ python3 main.py